ttoivone/mediacapture-extensions/face-detection-explainer.md

 ### Metadata

 The first part of the API adds a new member `humanFaces` of type sequence of `HumanFace` into WebCodecs [`VideoFrameMetadata`](https://www.w3.org/TR/webcodecs/#dictdef-videoframemetadata) which provides information of the detected faces in the frame.
-In `HumanFace`, the member `id` is used to track faces between frames: the same `id` of a face between different frames indicates that it is the same face. `probability` is the probability that the returned face is in fact a human face and not a false detection.
+In `HumanFace`, the member `id` is used to track faces between frames: the same `id` of a face between different frames indicates that it is the same face under tracking.
+However, it is specifically required that it must not be possible to correlate faces between different sources or video sequences by matching the `id` between them.
+If host uses face recognizion to track faces, it must assign a random integer to `id` between sequences to avoid privacy issues. `probability` is the probability that the returned face is in fact a human face and not a false detection.

 The member `boundingBox` provides the enclosing bounding box for the face.